 - Women should drink no more than one alcoholic beverage daily (men should drink no more than two alcoholic beverages daily).

 Detection of breast cancer in its early stages -- hopefully before it moves outside the breast -- can significantly improve the chances that treatment will be successful.

 The survival rate from breast cancer increases when the disease is detected and treated early.

-Many breast cancer experts recommend beginning routine screening for breast cancer with a mammogram at age 40.
+Many breast cancer experts, including the American Cancer Society, recommend beginning routine screening for breast cancer with a mammogram at age 45.
 Others suggest waiting till age 50.
-Your doctor may recommend starting earlier than age 40, depending on your individual risk factors.
+Your doctor may recommend starting earlier than age 45, depending on your individual risk factors.

 The purpose of a mammogram is to find abnormalities that are too small to be seen or felt.
 However, mammograms will not detect all breast cancers, which is why physical breast exams are very important.

-The American Cancer Society (ACS) recommends that women in their 20s and 30s have a health care provider perform a breast exam every three years and then every year once they turn 40.
+The American College of Obstetricians and Gynecologists (ACOG) recommends that women in their 20s and 30s have a health care provider perform a breast exam every one to three years and then every year once they turn 40.